 Thus it is suggested here that Noah's lifespan of 950 years (a seemingly insignificant number) is understandable as a lifespan of 600 + 350.
 Six hundred pre-flood years, echoing the six millennia the earth stood before the waters rose; and 350 post-flood years, relating to the the subsequent 7000 years before Desruction.

 When Noah died in 4640 BC at age 950, the length of his days was set at 950 years.
-This yardstick's length, arbitrary or not, was thus set; and when laid end-to-end seven times after his death, it lands squarely on 2011 AD, the end of the world and the return of Christ.
+This yardstick's length, arbitrary or not, was thus set; and when laid end-to-end seven times after his death, it lands squarely on 2011 AD, the likely start of the Day of Judgment.

 →Chapter 10: A Possible Date for the Revelation of John